arik12/Legal-Case-Management-System-LayerCasePro/README.md

 - 🔍 A **search box** to quickly find a case by case number, client name, or advocate name.
 - 🔐 Safe **login and registration**, with passwords stored in an encrypted (hashed) form, not plain text.

-In short — one login, one dashboard per role, and everything a small law office needs to keep track of its cases.

 ---

 ## 📋 Table of Contents